9/11 museum to retool its research rules after criticism - NewsBreak

 9/11 museum to retool its research rules after criticism

-NEW YORK (AP) — The 9/11 museum in New York City is backing off uncommon restrictions on researchers after complaints that the institution was stifling scholarship.
+NEW YORK (AP) — The 9/11 museum is backing off uncommon restrictions on researchers after complaints that the institution was stifling scholarship.
 Until at least Aug.
 21, the National Sept.
-11 Memorial & Museum's website detailed “scholarly research rules and regulations” for access to its collection.
-They required researchers to let museum staffers review their work before publication and to adopt “any text changes" the museum proposed as a condition of getting the institution's “consent” to publish.www.khq.com
+11 Memorial & Museum’s website detailed rules for scholarly access to its collection.
+They required researchers to let museum staffers review their work before publication and to adopt “any text changes” the museum proposed.
+The rules said the institution was entitled to pursue “legal remedies” if a researcher didn’t comply.
+But the museum says it never did so and is now scrapping the review requirements and legal threat.www.newscenter1.tv

 Comments / 0